 You can see the concept described above at work in this painting.
 The near water is yellowish/brownish green- partaking of the brown bottom as well as the water color.
 Also notice the shadow cast by the fish on the bottom.
 As you look out into the pond the reflection of the sky is seen-darker in the middle where the zenith of the sky is reflected and lighter toward the far bank where the light from a lower part of the sky is being reflected.
 A few horizontal light lines (reflecting the sky color) here and there complete the illusion.

 P.S.
 For centuries the depiction of water has challenged artists.
 Its unique properties- transparent, reflective, moving, still- create wonderful visual opportunities.
-In our annual Painting Water online class we learn how reflections are created and how to depict them, how the depth of water affects its color and value, how to depict still and moving water, techniques and color palettes for water and using water features in your compositions.
-This class starts June 11, 2021.
+In our annual Painting Water online class we learn how to depict still and moving water, how to paint reflections, and how to use water features in composing your landscapes.
+This class starts June 24, 2022.
 Join us!